What is Enduro? A Deep Dive into the World of Hard Enduro

 1. Classic Enduro

 Classic Enduro is the traditional form of the sport.
 It involves long-distance races on a variety of terrains, including forests, hills, and gravel roads.
-Riders are timed over specific sections of the course, and penalties are incurred for late arrivals or rule violations.
+In competitions riders are timed over specific sections of the course, and penalties are incurred for late arrivals or rule violations.
 Classic Enduro emphasizes endurance and navigation skills, making it a favorite among purists.

 2. Hard Enduro

 Hard Enduro is the more extreme cousin of classic Enduro.
-It’s all about tackling the toughest, most technical terrain imaginable—think steep hills, rocky inclines, and near-impassable trails.
+It’s all about tackling the toughest, most technical terrain imaginable—think steep hill climbs, rocky inclines, advanced river beds and near-impassable trails that make bystanders gasp while watching in fear of the rider slipping up on the side of a narrow river bank for example.
 Hard Enduro events, such as the infamous Erzbergrodeo in Austria, are not for the faint of heart.
 They require precision, strength, and a healthy dose of fearlessness.

 3. Extreme Enduro

 Extreme Enduro takes the concept of hard Enduro to the next level.
-It’s the most challenging and physically demanding form of the sport, featuring near-vertical climbs, boulder-strewn paths, and other obstacles that would stop a lesser rider in their tracks.
+It’s the most challenging and physically demanding form of the sport, featuring near-vertical climbs, large rock fields for trails, partially dry waterfalls and many other obstacles that would stop a newer rider in their tracks as they consider turning around to go back home to their mother.
 Extreme Enduro is reserved for elite riders who have mastered both their bikes and their own mental limits.
+And it's also the biggest adrenaline rush of the sport not to mention the most rewarding.

 What Makes Enduro Unique?